 Since $T\neq0$ then $s_1=s_0$.
 That is, $(\tilde{x},\tilde{y})=(0,y_1)$ and the proof concludes. \end{proof}

-\begin{remark} In the proof of Theorem \ref{th:implicaizquierda}, the singular features of case $T=0$ have forced to analyze it separately.
-Specifically, since for $T=0$, the inverse integrating factor $V$ is constant along any orbit of system \eqref{eq:lienard}, all the properties based on the variation of $V$ along the orbits are useless.
+\begin{remark} In the proof of Theorem \ref{th:implicaizquierda}, the singular features of case $T=0$ have forced us to analyze it separately.
+Specifically, since for $T=0$, the inverse integrating factor $V$ is constant along each orbit of system \eqref{eq:lienard}, all the properties based on the variation of $V$ along the orbits are useless.
 For instance, the expression

 derived from equality \eqref{expr:Vphi} and used to obtain the left flight time $\tau$ between two points of the Poincar\'e map, can only be used for $T\neq0$.

 Besides the presented proof for case $T=0$ (based on arguments of continuity with respect of parameters), there are two alternative proofs based on ideas we would like to highlight.
 Notice that the reversibility of system \eqref{eq:lienard} for $T=0$ implies that $y_1=-y_0$.